 Share Your Creations With Me!

-If you try this salted caramel frosting recipe, please let me know what you think of it.
+If you try this salted caramel frosting recipe, please let me know what you think of it by sharing a rating and/or comment!

 You can also tag me on social media @chelsweets, and use #chelsweets.